 We knew that we were not far from home as we stopped briefly in the town of Los Baños — very near the road that leads to the International Rice Research Institute (IRRI), situated inside the University of the Philippines at Los Baños‘ (UPLB) sprawling compound.

 We were also very familiar with the towns and cities we would pass along the way.
-Los Baños had been one of our favorite cycling haunts from Manila because of its hot baths, which are natural and relaxing and purportedly have medicinal properties.
+Los Baños had been one of our favorite cycling haunts from Manila because of its natural, relaxing hot baths, which are purported to have medicinal properties.

-Once again, the downhill-to-flat run from Los Baños towards Calamba boosted our already flagged-out spirits.
+Once again, the downhill-to-flat run from Los Baños towards Calamba boosted our already flagging spirits.
 We saw the last streaks of sun rays as it finally set on the western horizon as we approached the historical city.
-Calamba is the birthplace of the country’s national hero, Jose P. Rizal.
+Calamba is the birthplace of the country’s national hero, Jose Protacio Rizal.

-More importantly, we could see through our inner selves…our strengths and weaknesses, our tempers and moods, our bravado, our follies, and our foibles – as well as our determination.
+More importantly, we could see through our inner selves… our strengths and weaknesses, our tempers and moods, our bravado, our follies and foibles – as well as our determination.
 We had lived through yet another day in our youthful lives.

 It was almost 10:00 in the evening.